FAQ - Information about the Vulnerability-Lab

 16. How can I find the vulnerabilities from a certain month?

-Click on the date of one of the vulnerabilities of that month.
-(For example 2010-08-28 which will then display all vulnerabilities from month 8 (August) of the year 2010).
+Click on the index the date of one of the vulnerabilities of that month.
+Thus interaction will display all vulnerabilities from month of the year.

 17. Where can I search for certain vulnerabilities?

-Go to the search page.
-The link to this page is located at the bottom of the page.
-On this page enter cve/cwe/hl ID and start your search query.
+Go to the index page.
+The link to this page is located at the bottom of the page and called search.
+On this page enter cve/cwe/vl id and start your personal search query via submit.

 18. I have a good idea to improve the Vulnerability-Lab.
 Which email address can I send my ideas to?